information about the Family Inclusion Network (FIN)

 If you ring our advice line telephone number (0405 019 450 (M) (see services) and the call is not answered please leave a name and contact number and we will return your call.

 The advice line operates 9 am to 5 pm Monday to Friday only.
 It does not operate on public holidays.
-It will be closed from 23 December 2013 until 6 January 2014 due to the holiday period.

 The aim of FIN-NSW is to give parent and families of 'children in care' a voice.
 These parents should not be characterized as 'dead beat parents' as many are not.
 Birth parents and families have a useful ongoing contribution to make to the lives of their children and to the debate about how to protect children's well-being.
 FIN promotes best practice in child protection and works from the belief that birth families are important to children's well-being.
 In keeping with this view FIN aims to promote family inclusive child protection practice.

-research request from Christine Marsh, Phd student, University of Canberra
+research request from Christine Marsh, PhD student, University of Canberra

 Have you had a baby removed from your care at birth by NSW Department of Family and Community Services?